Castello di Oliveto

 One of the most beautiful castles in Tuscany

-Il Castello di Oliveto is a manor built in 1424 at the behest of the Pucci nobles of Florence, designed by Filippo Brunelleschi, the famous architect who conceived the dome of the Florentine cathedral.
-Surrounded by a forest of holm oaks and a fertile agricultural estate, the Castello di Oliveto has the appearance of a fortified villa, built as a summer residence, garrisoning the Pucci properties but above all as a Florentine bulwark against Sienese rivals.
-Of this defensive vocation remain the four corner towers, of the high walls with Guelph battlements, and the patrol walkway from which today, there is a spectacular 360-degree view of the surrounding countryside.
+The Castello di Oliveto is a manor built in 1424 at the behest of the Pucci nobles of Florence, designed by Filippo Brunelleschi, the famous architect who conceived the dome of the Florentine cathedral.
+Surrounded by a forest of holm oaks and a fertile agricultural estate, the Castello di Oliveto has the appearance of a fortified villa, built as a summer residence, to garrison the Pucci properties but above all as a Florentine bulwark against Sienese rivals.
+Of this defensive vocation remain the four corner towers, of the high walls with Guelph battlements, and the patrol walkway from which today, one enjoys a spectacular 360-degree view of the surrounding countryside.

-Inside is an elegant courtyard with sgraffito-decorated walls and spectacular rooms entirely frescoed.
-Among the most beautiful castles in Tuscany, has hosted many illustrious people over the centuries such as the three popes who have slept there-Leon X Medici, Clement VII Medici and Paul III Farnese-the King of Italy Victor Emmanuel III and during World War II General Clark, commander of the U.S. Fifth Army.
+Inside, an elegant courtyard with sgraffito-decorated walls and spectacular rooms entirely frescoed.
+One of the most beautiful castles in Tuscany, over the centuries it has hosted numerous illustrious personages such as the three popes who have slept there – Leo X Medici, Clement VII Medici and Paul III Farnese – the King of Italy Victor Emmanuel III and during the Second World War General Clark, commander of the Fifth American Army.